 Advice on Koi Fish Swimming Upside Down, Backwards, or Sideways

-Noticing your koi swimming unusually can be a very concerning sign, and it is certainly a symptom you should closely monitor to ensure things don’t worsen.
+Noticing your koi swimming unusually or erratically can be a very concerning sign, and it is certainly a symptom you should closely monitor to ensure things don’t worsen.
 Luckily, in most cases, odd behaviour isn’t always serious and symptoms usually improve naturally over time.
 Strange swimming behaviour is often noticed during times of stress, such as when a fresh fish is introduced to a new environment.
 In fact, stress is one of the leading causes of behavioural changes ornamental koi, but the problem with stress is that it’s almost always a symptom of another underlying issue, and it doesn’t just occur on its own.

 Depending on the type of swimming behaviour you’re seeing, you may need to treat the pond with medicine, improve environmental conditions, or things may just improve naturally in time.
 Some of the more common causes of swimming behaviour in koi are listed below:

 - Swimming Backwards behaviour could indicate a number of issues, such as stress, shyness, poor water quality, or even parasites.
 Even though swimming backwards is not common for fish, they’ll still backup if they notice danger, a threat, or something not to their liking.
 If there are predator problems, this may become a more common habit, or if they have parasites, they may start backing up in an attempt to “escape” the problem.
 Poor water quality may also affect a koi’s behaviour, with them becoming more stressed as conditions worsen.